BoltzExchange/boltz-backend/docs/deployment.md

 # Cron interval at which a new backup should be uploaded.
 The default value is daily
 interval = "0 0 * * *"

-# Boltz backend supports sending messages to Discord after successful and failed
+# Boltz backend supports sending messages to Discord after successful and
-# Swaps and if the wallet or channel balance is below a configurable threshold
+# failed Swaps and if the wallet or channel balance is below a configurable threshold
 [notification]
 token = ""
 channel = ""
+# A string to prefix all messages with
+prefix = "mainnet"
+# When Mattermost should be used instead of Discord for notifications
+# mattermostUrl = ""
 # Optionally, important alerts can be sent to a different channel
 # channelAlerts = ""